-\end{lemma} \textit{Proof.} Firstly, there exist canonical maps making the following diagram commutative
+\end{lemma} \textit{Proof.} Firstly, there exist canonical maps making the following diagram commutative,

-where the first row is exact on the left, because $L\pi^*\cong F$, since\footnote{To see that, one can use a standard locally-free resolution for a flat sheaf; these resolutions are functorial with respect to pullbacks.} $F$ is flat over $C$.
+where the first row is exact on the left, because $L\pi^*F\cong \pi^* F$, by flatness\footnote{To see that, one can use the standard locally-free resolution of a flat sheaf; these resolutions are functorial with respect to pullbacks.} of $F$ over $C$.
 The diagram above implies that the pullback of the Atiyah class $\pi^*\mathrm{At}(F)$ is mapped to $\mathrm{At}(\pi^*F)$ with respect to the map

 The same holds for $\pi^*\mathrm{At}^k(F)$.
-Consider now the following commutative diagram
+Consider now the following commutative diagram,

 such that the first vertical map is the composition